NAMI education classes are held several times a year. Seating is limited and classes may fill quickly.

 Comprehensive information is provided in a collaborative, confidential setting.
-Topics include stategies for personal and relational awareness, mindfulness, communication and coping skills, self-care, dealing with stigma, empowerment, and advocacy.
+Topics include strategies for personal and relational awareness, mindfulness, communication and coping skills, self-care, dealing with stigma, empowerment, and advocacy.
 Trained peer mentors will teach this class, which follows a structured format patterned after an evidence-based recovery model.
 Classes consist of ten weekly sessions.
 There is no charge.

-A 12 week course for family members and caregivers of individuals afflicted with severe mental illness, such as schizophrenia, bipolar disorder, and major depression.
+NAMI Family-to-Family is a 8 week course for family members and caregivers of individuals afflicted with severe mental illness, such as schizophrenia, bipolar disorder, and major depression.
 Teachers are trained family members guided by a curriculum prepared and regularly updated by the national offices of NAMI.
 The course covers research to date on causes of mental illness, plus treatment and recovery programs as well as communication and coping skills.

-This is a peer-education program for parents and other caregivers (such as foster parents) of children and adolescents with mental illness.
+The fundamentals of caring for you, your family, and your child with mental illness.
+NAMI Basics is a peer-education program for parents and other caregivers (such as foster parents) of children and adolescents with mental illness.
 This program is not appropriate for mental health professionals, and is taught by trained teachers who are the parents or other caregivers of individuals who developed symptoms before age 13.

 This class is held one night a week for six weeks.
 Classes are free of charge, including instructional materials.

 For more information, call (909) 625-2383.
 Also offered in Spanish.